Dominic Allen, Director.

 TIBER directors statement

-TIBER grew from my years living and studying in Rome, where I became increasingly drawn to the sense that the city, all cities, are not silent.
-And history, and our past, are not just behind us.
-Like my memories, Rome's history is alive.
-Its churches, ruins and sculptures carry the presence of those who made them, and those who they represented, history stuck in stone, form and space.
-Love is like this.
-It never leaves us.
-And just as those buildings, artworks, valleys and rivers bear witness to the past, so do our memories.
-I wanted to make a film in which a private grief moves through this world, held not only by memory, but by art, landscape and time.
+TIBER grew from my years living and studying in Rome, where I became increasingly drawn to the sense that cities are not silent, and that history is never entirely behind us.
+Like memory, Rome's past feels alive.
+Its churches, ruins and sculptures carry the presence of those who made them, and those they once represented: history held in stone, form and space.
+Love is like this too.
+It does not simply leave us.
+Just as buildings, artworks, valleys and rivers bear witness to the past, so do our own minds and bodies.
+I wanted to make a film in which private grief moves through a world held by art, landscape and time.

-At its centre, TIBER is about acceptance, and refusal.
-It's about the struggle to let go, and the impossibility of now.
-Marco's journey through Rome, Tuscany and toward the River Tiber became a way of exploring how grief can exist alongside beauty, tenderness, ritual and even moments of lightness.
-This is what baroque sculpture does.
-In the first scene we see Bernini's epic Ecstasy of St. Teresa - a nun, shocked in half bliss, half horror, frozen solid in marble, but so alive.
-I am deeply moved by this contradiction, by the way that the nature around us, and the nature within, refuse to yield to this nowness, to this static sensing of time.
-Memory and art do not abide time.
-Just as Bernini's sculpture can evoke human bliss, even though it's stone, so can the past in our minds and hearts evoke feelings, even though they are gone.
-I wanted to celebrate these experiences: staring at a statue from 600 years ago one day, before the memory of movement of a car through summer roads, the sound of water and cicadas, the warmth between a father and daughter, and the strange persistence of memory within ordinary life, another.
-The exhilarating now of memory, and the exhilarating now of art centuries old.
+At its centre, TIBER is about acceptance and refusal: the struggle to let go, and the difficulty of living in the present when memory remains so vivid.
+Marco's journey through Rome and Tuscany toward the River Tiber became a way of exploring how grief can exist alongside beauty, tenderness, ritual and even moments of lightness.
+This is part of what moves me so deeply about baroque sculpture.
+Early in the film we encounter Bernini's Ecstasy of St Teresa: a figure suspended between bliss and anguish, frozen in marble yet alive in a way that is difficult to explain.
+I am drawn to that contradiction, to the way art can make stillness feel animated, and the past feel present.
+Just as Bernini's sculpture can still evoke ecstasy centuries later, memory can continue to stir feeling long after a moment has passed.
+I wanted to celebrate these experiences: the encounter with a statue hundreds of years old, the remembered movement of a car on summer roads, the sound of water and cicadas, the warmth between a father and daughter, and the persistence of memory within ordinary life.